rcosta358/liquidjava-tutorial/README.md

 > Replace the `"true"` refinements with the appropriate ones to ensure the correct behavior of both methods.

-For example, we want to ensure that the `balance` and `amount` parameters of both methods are equal or greater than zero and greater than zero, respectively.
-Also, we want to ensure the correct implementation of both methods — they must return the updated balance after the deposit or withdrawal operations.
-This also tells the typechecker what the expected output is, allowing it to verify the correctness of the following operations.
+- The `balance` parameter of both methods should be non-negative.
+- The `amount` parameter of the `deposit` method should be greater than zero.
+- The `amount` parameter of the `withdraw` method should be greater than zero and less than or equal to the `balance`.
+- The return value of the `deposit` method should be equal to the sum of `balance` and `amount`.
+- The return value of the `withdraw` method should be equal to the difference between `balance` and `amount`.

 With the correct refinements in place, LiquidJava will report an error in the `withdraw` method call, since it tries to withdraw more money than it was deposited.

-If we instead try to withdraw `10` or less, no error will be reported.
+> Modify the `withdraw` method call to withdraw `10` or less to fix the error.

 However, notice that we are repeating the same refinement twice in the `balance` parameter of both methods.
 For this, we can use a refinement aliases to define commonly used refinements and avoid repetition.